First Search for Dark Matter Annihilation in the Sun Using the ANTARES Neutrino Telescope: Results and discussion

-All the results are summarised in Table~\ref{tab:qresults}, where for each WIMP mass and channel the values of the optimised angular separation, the 90\% CL upper limit on the number of observed events, the effective area and the 90\% CL upper limits are presented.
+All the results are summarised in Tables~\ref{tab:qresultsone} and~\ref{tab:qresultstwo}, where for each WIMP mass and channel the values of the optimised angular separation, the average 90\% CL upper limit computed from the background without signal expectation, the 90\% CL upper limit on the number of observed events, the total averaged effective area and the 90\% CL upper limits are presented.
 Systematic uncertainties are taken into account and included in the evaluation of the limits using the {\tt Pole} software following the approach detailed in Reference~\cite{conrad}.
-The total systematic uncertainty on the detector efficiency is around 20\% and comes mainly from the uncertainties on the efficiency of the OMs and on the angular resolution for low energy events.
+The total systematic uncertainty on the detector efficiency is around 20\% and comes mainly from the uncertainties on the average quantum efficiency of the PMTs as well as the angular acceptance and the sea water absorption length ($\pm 10$\% for all of them).
+The detailed uncertainties study is described in Reference~\cite{timing}.
 This total systematic uncertainty translates into a degradation of the upper limit between 3\% and 6\%, depending on the WIMP mass.

 The neutrino flux due to WIMP annihilation in the Sun is highly dependent on the capture rate of WIMPs in the core of the Sun, which in turn is dominated by the SD WIMP-proton cross-section.
 This makes these indirect searches better compared to direct search experiments.
 This is not the case for the SI WIMP-proton cross-section, where the limits coming from direct search experiments like XENON100 are better thanks to their target materials.